GoogleCloudPlatform/microservices-demo/kustomize/README.md

 ### Cleanup

-After you have run the deployment variant on Online Boutique, you will want to reset the sample application back to its vanilla state.
+After you have run the deployment variant on Online Boutique, you will want to reset the sample application back to its default state.

 1. While still in the `kustomize/` directory, re-apply the original Kubernetes config to the Online Boutique deployment.